Ngianpaolo/retroroutepuzzle-service/README.md

 # How it works

     APIs LIST
+        For convenience you could import the postman collection, it is located under the postman_export folder in the project root

     POST - localhost:9090/api/room-map
         Create or replace a roomMap (RoomMap will be saved under the folder storage/room_maps as JSON)